till0r/archguide/README.md

 	sbctl status

-Check which files need signed:
+### Check which files need signed:

 	sbctl verify

-Sign all unsigned keys:
+### Sign all unsigned keys:
-(Usually just kernel and boot loarder, used in example below)
+You may need root access again.
+Just prepend with sbctl with `sudo ` in both the command and in the sed script if so.
+If a lot of files need verified, use following:

+	sbctl verify 2> /dev/null | \
+ 	sed -n $'s/\u2717 /sbctl sign -s / ; s/ is not signed$//e'

+You can also sign them by hand individually like so:

 	sbctl sign -s /boot/vmlinuz-linux
 	sbctl sign -s /boot/EFI/BOOT/BOOTX64.EFI